FXZFun/AzureDevPortalWidgets/README.md

 such as a code syntax highlighting widget, or a markdown to html converter.
 These widgets can be developed with standard website technologies, with built-in templates for Typescript, React, and Vue.

+Additional information on using the Developer Portal editor can be found in the [DevPortalWiki.md](DevPortalWiki.md)

 ## Getting Started
 To get started creating widgets, you will need to have [NodeJS](https://nodejs.org/en/) installed.